davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 	define( 'DB_PASSWORD', 'password' );
 	define( 'DB_HOST', 'localhost' );

-then change permission for Wordpress directory to grant rights to the web server and restart lighttpd
+then change permission for Wordpress directory to grant rights to the web server and restart lighttpd, so first you change the file owner using chown and -R as recursive then change file permission using chmod -R recursive and the rights to change in decimal form, then restart.

 	sudo chown -R www-data:www-data /var/www/html/
 	sudo chmod -R 755 /var/www/html/
 	sudo systemctl restart lighttpd

-then in hostt browser you can connect to http://127.0.0.1:8080 and finish the Wordpress installation
+then in host browser you can connect to http://127.0.0.1:8080 and finish the Wordpress installation

 ## INFO